cxalem/airdrop-claim-template/README.md

 **Need help?** Check the error messages carefully - they often contain the exact solution!
 If you're stuck, the most common issues are covered in the troubleshooting section above.

-Built with ❤️ using Next.js, TypeScript, Anchor, and Solana
+Built with ❤️ using Next.js, TypeScript, Gill, and Solana